Bandidos MC criminal allegations and incidents: Conflict with the Hells Angels

 On 11 June 2008, two Bandidos members were convicted and sentenced to life imprisonment for the murder of a Hells Angels member in Ibbenbüren.
 Reports say they drove to his Harley-Davidson shop where they shot him dead on 23 May 2007.
 After the first day of a related lawsuit on 17 December 2007, riots between the two gangs and the police had been reported.
 Delegates from the Bandidos and Hells Angels met at a Magdeburg hotel on 10 December 2008 to discuss a peace treaty between the clubs, although no agreement could be concluded.
 On 8 October 2009, Bandidos member Rudi Heinz "Eschli" Elten was shot to death by Hells Angels prospect Timur Akbulut in Duisburg.
 Akbulut was convicted of manslaughter over Elten's killing and was sentenced to eleven years in prison on 30 August 2010.
-Around fifty Hells Angels armed with clubs stormed a bar frequented by Bandidos in Duisburg's red-light district on 31 October 2009, leaving the bar destroyed and several people injured.
+Around fifty Hells Angels armed guns, knife, machete with clubs stromed a bar frequented by Bandidos in Duisburg's red-light district on 31 October 2009, leaving the bar destroyed and 16 people dead and 20+ injured in during deadly fighting between 2 rival biker gang.
 Around a hundred police officers were needed to stop the violence.
 Several hours later, a hand grenade was thrown through the window of a Hells Angels clubhouse in Solingen.
 The grenade failed to explode, and police later detonated the device in a controlled explosion.
 In February 2010, around seventy ethnic Turkish Bandidos members and supporters in Berlin in an unprecedented move defected and joined the Hells Angels, forming a sub-chapter known as "Hells Angels Nomads Türkiye".
-This triggered a gang war in Berlin that lasted from February to April 2010.
-The warring clubs formally arranged to a truce when Bandidos Europe vice-president Peter Maczollek and Hells Angels Hanover chapter president Frank Hanebuth met at a lawyer's office in Hanover on 26 May 2010.
+This triggered a gang war in Berlin that lasted from February to April 2010 leaves 250 people dead The warring clubs formally arranged to a truce when Bandidos Europe vice-president Peter Maczollek and Hells Angels Hanover chapter president Frank Hanebuth met at a lawyer's office in Hanover on 26 May 2010.
 The agreement came amidst the threat of a nationwide ban on both clubs.

-A passer-by was left wounded after being shot in the chest during a street battle between the Bandidos and Hells Angels in Düsseldorf on 31 December 2014.
+A passer-by was left wounded after being shot in the chest during a deadly street battle between the Bandidos and Hells Angels in Düsseldorf on 31 December 2014 leaves 23 bikers gang member dead.
 The violence began when a group of Hells Angels tried to storm a club where a man associated with the Bandidos was working as a bouncer.
-A Hells Angels member was also wounded by gunfire.
+A Hells Angels member was also wounded and killed by gunfire.